Federal court issues preliminary injunction halting Trump administration’s ban of Chinese app WeChat

 A lawyer for the plaintiffs, Michael Bien, welcomed the ruling, saying the proposed ban “targets the Chinese American community and trampled on their First Amendment guaranteed freedoms to speak, to worship, to read and react to the press, and to organize and associate for numerous purposes."

 WeChat has been described as the Swiss army knife of apps, allowing users to pay bills, order food, book travel, read news and shop online.
 In their arguments against the ban, the plaintiffs noted that for many elderly Chinese in the United States who don’t speak English well, WeChat is the only option for communication.
-In her ruling, Judge Keebler said the evidence presented so far upholds the view “that WeChat is effectively the only means of communication for many in the community.”
+In her ruling, Judge Beeler said the evidence presented so far upholds the view “that WeChat is effectively the only means of communication for many in the community.”

 Within China, WeChat is heavily censored.
 Posts about Chinese politics — and many other topics — disappear from the app.
 Chinese authorities have used WeChat to monitor political dissidents and other critics, some of whom have been detained by police or sentenced to prison for their posts on the platform.